vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 ### Active

 Once the enactment date is reached and the other conditions specified to exit the Pending state are met, the market becomes Active on conclusion of uncrossing of the opening auction.
 This status indicates it is trading via its normally configured trading mode according to the market framework (continuous trading, frequent batch auction, RFQ, block only, etc.).
 The specification for the trading mode should describe which orders are accepted and how trading proceeds.
 The market will terminate trading according to a product trigger (for futures, if the trading termination date is reached) and can be temporarily suspended automatically by various monitoring systems ([price monitoring](./0032-PRIM-price_monitoring.md), [liquidity monitoring](./0035-LIQM-liquidity_monitoring.md)).
-The market can also be closed via a governance vote (market parameter update) to change the status to closed [TODO: spec.].
+The market can also be closed via a governance vote (market parameter update) to change the status to closed [see the governance spec](./0028-GOVE-governance.md).

 **Entry:**